 Do you tolerate people in your life who don’t treat you with respect (hoping they will change)?
 Do agree to do things for others wishing you’d have said, “No?”
 Or maybe you have a pattern of apologizing for your behavior when really there is nothing to apologize for?

 These are clear examples of behavior that stem from a lack of self-respect.
 Wondering what self-respect has to do with creating lasting love?

 Excellent question!
 One key element to having a healthy, loving future with your beloved is having a healthy, loving relationship with yourself.
 In order to break the pattern of unhealthy, unsatisfying, or even toxic relationships, it’s imperative that you learn to take a stand for yourself.

 A relationship without respect between partners lacks harmony, fosters anger and resentment, creates an atmosphere of distrust, and ultimately dooms the relationship.
-In reality, you will never have a respectful partnership if you don’t respect yourself first.
+You will never have a respectful partnership if you don’t respect yourself first.

 What Is Self-Respect?

 - A proper respect for oneself as a human being